 While reporting alone does not solve the issue, it serves as a catalyst for change.
 By shining a light on inequalities, businesses are encouraged to analyse the root causes of their gender pay gap and develop targeted strategies to close it.
 Furthermore, transparency fosters trust among employees and stakeholders, demonstrating a commitment to equality.

-Organisations that are serious about improving gender equality and closing the pay gap can follow these key steps:
+Organisations that are serious about improving gender equality and closing the pay gap can follow the following key steps:

 A pay audit is a powerful tool for identifying discrepancies in pay and understanding their underlying causes.
 Use this data to: